Prerequisites for .NET Core on Windows

 - Download and install Visual Studio 2017 version 15.9.0 or higher with the .NET Core cross-platform development workload (in the Other Toolsets section) selected.

-Retarget existing or new .NET Core projects to .NET Core 2.1 using the following instructions:
+If you want your project to use the latest .NET Core runtime, retarget existing or new .NET Core projects to .NET Core 2.2 using the following instructions:

 - On the Project menu, choose Properties.

 - In the Target framework selection menu, set the value to .NET Core 2.2.

 - Open, build, and run existing .NET Core 1.x and 2.x projects.

 - Create new .NET Core 2.2 projects.